Kingdom of Yamma

-The Kingdom of Yamma was a small kingdom located in what is now Ethiopia.
+The Kingdom of Yamma, also spelled Yemma, was a small kingdom located in what is now Ethiopia.
 It lay in the angle formed by the Omo and the Jimma Gibe Rivers; to the west lay the Kingdom of Jimma and to the south the Kingdom of Garo.
-Three mountains — Mount Bor Ama, Mount Azulu and Mount Toba — all distinguish the location of the former kingdom.
+Three mountains — Mount Bor Ama, Mount Azulu, and Mount Toba — all distinguish the location of the former kingdom.
+It covered the area of present-day Sekoru district and Yem special woreda.

-This kingdom is also known as Janjero.
+This kingdom was also known as Janjero.
 However, this an Amharic exonym that Yem people who inhabit the present-day site of this kingdom consider pejorative.
-The Yem people who inhabit the present day site of the Kingdom of Yamma have been subject to prejudice from other Ethiopians, and in the past some Yem speakers have expressed discomfort speaking their own language for fear of negative judgement.
+The Yem people who inhabit the land of the former Kingdom of Yamma have been subjected to prejudice from other Ethiopians, and in the past some Yem speakers have expressed discomfort speaking their own language for fear of negative judgement.
 The ISO 639-3 system for assigning standardized codes to languages has faced criticism for perpetuating the use of the term Janjero despite its prejudicial origin; the Yem language is coded as jnj as opposed to a mnemonic derived from the preferred name of the language.

 Overview

 Although one of the Sidamo kingdoms, until its conquest in 1894 Yamma was "isolated, and had little to do with its neighbors, its rivers being very difficult to cross.
 Although first visited by Europeans in 1614, until the late 1950s this region remained poorly known to outsiders.
-As a result, its people were said to have preserved a number of "customs so barbarious and strange that there cannot be any more so."
+As a result, its people were said to have preserved a number of "customs so barbarous and strange that there cannot be any more so."

 Some of these alleged customs are as follows: